MarkusFerdinandDablander/ECFP-substructure-pooling-Sort-and-Slice/README.md

                                                                break_ties_with = lambda sub_id: sub_id,
                                                                print_train_set_info = True)

-    Note that the ECFP settings (max_radius, pharm_atom_invs, bond_invs, chirality, sub_counts, vec_dimension, break_ties_with) as well as chemical information from mols_train are all by construction implicitly transferred to "ecfp_featuriser".
-    Now let mol be an RDKit mol object.
-Then ecfp_featuriser(mol) is a 1-dimensional numpy array of length vec_dimension representing the vectorial Sort & Slice ECFP fingerprint for mol.
-    The function ecfp_featuriser(mol) works by (i) first generating the (multi)set of integer ECFP-substructure identifiers for mol and then (ii) vectorising it via a Sort & Slice operator trained on mols_train (rather than via classical hash-based folding).
+Then ecfp_featuriser(mol) is a 1-dimensional numpy array of length vec_dimension representing the vectorial ECFP for mol pooled via Sort & Slice.
+The function ecfp_featuriser(mol) works by (i) first generating the (multi)set of integer ECFP-substructure identifiers for mol and then (ii) vectorising it via a Sort & Slice operator trained on [mol_1, mol_2, ...] (rather than vectorising it via classical hash-based folding).